Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Learning Nonlinear Observers

 \section{Use Case: Learning Nonlinear Observers}

 Estimation of system states from incomplete and/or noisy measurements is an important problem in many practical applications.
-For linear systems with Gaussian noise, a simple and optimal solution exists in the form of the Kalman filter, but for nonlinear systems even achieving estimation stability is non-trivial and many approaches have been investigated, e.g. \cite{astolfi2007nonlinear, khalil2017high, bernard2019observer}.
-State estimation a.k.a. observer design was one of the original motivations for contraction analysis \cite{Lohmiller:1998}, and in this section, we show how a flexible set of contracting models \RW{can be used} to learn stable state observers via \textit{snapshots} of a nonlinear system model.
+For linear systems with Gaussian noise, a simple and optimal solution exists in the form of the Kalman filter, \RevF{but for nonlinear systems even finding a stable estimator (a.k.a. observer) is non-trivial and many approaches have been investigated}, e.g. \cite{astolfi2007nonlinear, khalil2017high, bernard2019observer}.
+Observer design was one of the original motivations for contraction analysis \cite{Lohmiller:1998}, and in this section, we show how a flexible set of contracting models can be used to learn stable state observers via \textit{snapshots} of a nonlinear system model.